KonstantinKuklin/HandlerSocketLibrary/docs/eng/Select.md

 `$selectQuery->setReturnType(SelectQuery::ASSOC);`

-To send all queries and get the results you need to do:
+To send all queries and get the results you need to do.

 ```php
 $resultList = $reader->getResultList();
 ```

-Another way to execute the query:
+Another way to execute the query.
 ```php
 $selectQuery->execute(); // query was sent and the results on this query and all from the queue were parsed
 $selectResult = $selectQuery->getResult();
 ```

 The variable `$resultList` contains a list of all results.
-Just the desired result can be obtained:
+Just the desired result can be obtained.

 ```php
 $selectResult = $selectQuery->getResult();
 ```

-If the command has been successfully executed, the getData() method returns an array of arrays:
+If the command has been successfully executed, the `getData()` method returns an array of arrays.

 ```php
 $arrayResultList = $selectResult->getData();
 ```

-If the command is unsuccessful, then the `getError ()` returns the class with an error, `null` if no error occurred:
+If the command is unsuccessful, then the `getError ()` returns the class with an error `null` if no error occurred.

 ```php
 $selectResult->getError();